Right-of-Way / Road Crossing

 How to Submit Online

-Download the Right-of-Way Permit Application and complete it.
-Visit the online submittal page and upload a copy of the completed permit with your request.
-Public Works will review the request within five (5) business days.
-After review, the Permits Office will contact you regarding approval and payment options.
+Download the Right-of-Way Permit Application and fill it out.
+Then, visit the online submittal page to upload the completed form along with your request.
+Public Works will review the submission within five (5) business days.
+After review, the Permits Office will reach out to discuss approval and payment options.

 An online application does not authorize work to begin.
-Before starting any job within the Parish right-of-way, a valid permit issued by the Department of Public Works must be in hand.
+Before starting any job within the Parish right-of-way, a valid permit from the Department of Public Works must be in hand.

 Compliance Information